 Peer Review of Teaching: this file will include reports of two classroom observations that take place in your 2nd and 4th years; these will be added to your file by the Assistant Division Chair.
 You can have other observations done, for example by a teaching mentor, which you can add to the file.
 If you have a strong objection to an observation report you can write a rebuttal, which will be kept in this file and then be available for review by the Promotion & Tenure Committee.

-Publications or other documentation of creative achievement: this will include publication offprints, letters of acceptance and contracts, reviews, programs, etc. This is the “physical footprint” of your achievements and should provide evidence for what is listed on your C.V.
+Publications or other documentation of creative achievement: this will include publication offprints, letters of acceptance and contracts (for work not yet published or performed), reviews, programs, etc. of work you have done while in the tenure-track position at UMM (or at another institution, if you are bringing in years of credit towards tenure).
+This is the “physical footprint” of your achievements that will be assessed for the tenure and promotion decision, and should provide evidence for what is listed on your C.V.

 Work-in-Progress: this might include an article or composition that you have submitted for consideration and are awaiting a response, or a chapter & table of contents for a book project in progress.
 But don’t include work in progress that doesn’t reflect your best efforts.